tklx/weechat/README.md

 Security notice:

-    - This sets up a non-encrypted relay.
+* This sets up a non-encrypted relay.
-    - Access to the relay provides OS [execution privilages][relay-exec]!
+* Access to the relay provides OS [execution privileges][relay-exec]!
-    - Use only for testing, and only on localhost.
+* Use only for testing, and only on localhost.

 ```
 # configure the relay and password